 Prioritize and trim your list, if you have to.

-Once you have a ballpark figure on how many people are on the guest list, determine if the venue will fit them all and if your budget will work with these numbers.
+Once you have a ballpark headcount, determine if the venue will fit them all and if your wedding budget will work with these numbers.
 If the numbers don’t add up, start cutting from the bottom until you can make them work.
 Never invite more people than the venue can fit, and don’t assume certain people won’t come.
 They may surprise you.

 Do the math.

-When tallying up the guest list numbers be sure to include their plus-ones, kids and aides, if they have one.
+When tallying up the guest list numbers be sure to include their plus-ones, kids, and aides, if they have one.
 Give each person or family a final tally column so you make sure the numbers were added correctly (an online guest list tool will do this for you!).
-You’ll need to ensure that your numbers are correct for many reasons: catering (meals), venue (capacity/seats), stationery (invitation order), calligrapher (addressing), ordering favors, transportation, welcome bags, etc.
+You’ll need to ensure that your numbers are correct for many reasons: catering (meals), venue (capacity/seating chart), stationery (invitation order), calligrapher (addressing), ordering favors, transportation, welcome bags, etc.

 Set the rules.

-- A plus-one will only be invited if someone is married, living with a partner, engaged or has been dating the person for at least six months.
+- A plus-one will only be invited if someone is married, living with a partner, engaged or has been dating their significant other for at least six months.
 Make sure people know if they can bring a date by writing the plus one’s name on the outer envelope of the invitation.

 - Kids will be invited if they are a niece, nephew, or godchild of the couple, or perhaps you’d prefer not to have any kids at the wedding.
 Setting a general children’s rule will make it easier than having to choose whose kids get to come to the wedding and who needs to call a sitter.

 - If you’re having a destination wedding, and don’t want kids to attend the wedding, realize that some parents may have to bring their children with them to the destination any way.
 The parents will appreciate an offer to help them find a sitter service to watch the kids while they’re at the wedding.

 - If you haven’t spoken to the person in over a year, don’t feel obligated to invite them to your wedding, even if they invited you to their special day.